chadraymor/AirlineTicket/README.txt

+This project is a website application for an psuedo-airline company that books passenegers for selected flights.

 before opening up the app, install node.js from https://nodejs.org/en/download/

 then open up a terminal in the server folder and type "node index"